barrydevp/bpsp/specs/specification.md

 ### Data

-The sequence of bytes represent the data of the frame, you can use variable to inform receiver the content-type of the data. eg: `"content-type""text"`
+The sequence of bytes represent the data of the frame, you can use variable header to inform receiver the content-type of the data. eg: `"content-type""text"`